Treats atopic dermatitis (a skin rash and type of eczema).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using cimetidine (Tagamet®), or tacrolimus capsules (Prograf®).
-Tell your doctor if you are using an antibiotic such as erythromycin, fluconazole (Diflucan®), ketoconazole (Nizoral®), or itraconazole (Sporanox®).
-Your doctor should know if you use heart medicine such as verapamil, Adalat®, Calan®, Cardizem®, Lotrel®, Plendil®, or Procardia®.
+- Make sure your doctor knows if you are also using cimetidine (Tagamet®), tacrolimus capsules (Prograf®), an antibiotic such as erythromycin (Ery-tab®), or an antifungal medicine such as fluconazole, ketoconazole, itraconazole, Diflucan®, Nizoral®, or Sporanox®.
+Tell your doctor if you are also using blood pressure medicines such as diltiazem, nifedipine, verapamil, Adalat®, Calan®, Cardizem®, Lotrel®, Plendil®, or Procardia®.

-- Make sure your doctor knows if you are receiving any type of UV light treatment or "phototherapy."
+- Make sure your doctor knows if you are receiving any type of UV (ultraviolet) light treatment or phototherapy.

 Warnings While Using This Medicine